Henri Matisse

 -

-This "autonomy of color" is one of the greatest revolutions in 20th-century art.
+This "autonomy of color" was one of the greatest revolutions in 20th-century art.

 Matisse and Picasso

-Pablo Picasso and Matisse were the greatest rivals in 20th-century art and also held the deepest respect for each other.
+Pablo Picasso and Matisse were the greatest rivals in 20th-century art, and also held the utmost respect for each other.

 While Picasso deconstructed "form," Matisse innovated "color" and "space."

-Throughout their lives, they stimulated each other, pushing modern art to a new stage.
+Throughout their lives, the two stimulated each other, pushing modern art to a new stage.

-Picasso often engaged in intense destruction and experimentation, while Matisse pursued harmony, tranquility, and spiritual well-being.
+Picasso often engaged in intense destruction and experimentation, but Matisse pursued harmony, serenity, and spiritual well-being.

 This contrast symbolizes the richness of 20th-century modern art.